Startup Definitions

 Customer Relations Management (CRM)Practices to analyze customer interactions and improve business relations.

-Customer RetentionStrategies and tactics businesses use to encourage customers to continue using or buying their products and services.
+Customer RetentionStrategies and tactics businesses use to encourage customers to continue using or buying their products.

 Customer SegmentationDividing a customer base into groups of individuals that are similar in specific ways.